Child Custody Lawyer in Carmel

 Is Indiana a 50-50 Custody State?

-Yes, Indiana law considers a 50/50 custody state.
-The Indiana state law deems equal time to the parenting plan for both parents each to care for their child 182 overnights annually.
+Yes, Indiana law is considered a 50/50 custody state.
+The Indiana state law deems equal time in the parenting plan for both parents, each to care for their child 182 overnights annually.

 What Are the Different Custody Arrangements in Indiana